crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 I've never set it up myself but those green badges do make the app look pretty fucking cool.
 I'll try and set it up once I have some test cases.

+#### Think some more

+- I have to set DND off at ~10pm and re-enable it after a few hours after the first use of the phone in the morning.
+This shit is time based and condition based.
+So should I create a TimePoller, or should this happen in DndPoller?
+I guess DndPoller only.
+Easiest there.
+ No.
+ That's wrong.
+Because that's giving it a whole lot of responsibility.
+ Here's when my app is going to enable DND on it's own:
+    - Enable DND at ~10pm
+    - Disable it some hours after the morning
+    - Enable and disable randomly throughout the day based on usage (the exact way I will decide when to do it still has to be decided)
+    - I also want to allow the user to struggle to disable DND.
+Make them disable it 5-10 times before the app finally gives in and lets them have their way.
+This means a lot of work in one class, or some genius level code.